Undergraduate Certificate in Archaeology

 Do you love visiting museums and monuments and wish that you knew more?
 Are you inspired by ancient artefacts and historic landscapes, and intrigued by new discoveries about our shared human past?
 Did you perhaps first come across archaeology on TV?
 Are you concerned that our heritage is fragile and needs greater understanding and protection?

-If you want to learn more about archaeology and to acquire some practical skills in an enjoyable way, then the Certificate in Archaeology is an excellent introduction.
+If you want to learn more about archaeology and acquire some practical experience in an enjoyable way, then the Certificate in Archaeology is an excellent introduction.

 We aim to demonstrate the development and richness of archaeology and introduce how archaeologists work today.
 We explore people and societies from the past using evidence from Britain, other parts of Europe, and the wider world.
 In addition to following the programme of taught seminars and practicals, you can specialise in your chosen area or theme by doing an extended project.